klm127/klm127.github.io/_posts/2021-03-21-freeplane-stack.md

 - Other images my screenshots

-- A screenshot cropped from a pearson textbook in one of my notes
+- A screenshot cropped from a Pearson textbook in one of my notes

+# What's Next

+School projects and student organizations.
+Maybe some posts about that soon.

+Mindmapping also deserves another post about different approaches to organizing a mind map and what stuff you can mind map.
+And there's a dozen more great hotkeys I haven't yet mentioned.
+One of these days.

+Thanks for reading!